Articles of Operation

 - All elected Board Members must be members of the Organization.

-- The officers of the Organization shall consist of a President, President-Elect, Secretary(s), Treasurer and two Volunteer Coordinators.
+- The officers of the Organization shall consist of a President, President-Elect (or Vice President), Secretary(s), Treasurer and two Volunteer Coordinators.

 - Nominees for board positions will be accepted by the board until the date of the April Organization meeting.
 Names shall be submitted to the PTO newsletter prior to the election.
 Only those persons who have consented to serve shall be eligible.